ABOUT US

 Our Mission

-The mission of the Washington Homeownership Resource Center (WHRC) is to increase and preserve homeownership in Washington state by educating and empowering current and future homeowners.
+The mission of the Washington Homeownership Resource Center (WHRC) is to increase and preserve homeownership in Washington state by serving as a hub for education, resources, and partnerships.

 Our Work

-Through our hotline, website, and online portal, we provide our clients with personalized information and referral to vetted homeownership supports, including:
+Through our hotline, website, and statewide outreach, we provide our clients with personalized information and referral to vetted homeownership supports, including:

 - Homebuyer assistance programs